starship/starship/docs/fr-FR/config/README.md

 ## VLang

-Le module `vlang` vous montre votre version de V actuellement installée.
-Par défaut, le module sera affiché si l'une des conditions suivantes est remplie :
+The `vlang` module shows you your currently installed version of V. By default the module will be shown if any of the following conditions are met:
 - Le répertoire courant contient un fichier avec l'extension `.v`
 - Le répertoire courant contient un fichier `v.mod`, `vpkg.json` ou `.vpkg-lock.json`